docker/compose/docs/bundles.md

 ## Bundle file format

 Distributed application bundles are described in a JSON format.
-When bundles are persisted as files, the file extension is `.dab` (Docker 1.12RC2 tools use `.dsb` for the file extension—this will be updated in the next release client).
+When bundles are persisted as files, the file extension is `.dab`.

 A bundle has two top-level fields: `version` and `services`.
 The version used by Docker 1.12 tools is `0.1`.